jfdev001/FETI.jl/README.md

 [1] : AMFeti. url: https://github.com/AppliedMechanics/AMfeti

-[2] : Farhat, C. A Method of Finite Element Tearing and Interconnecting and its Parallel Solution Algorithm. vol 32, 1205-1227.
+[2] : Farhat, C. A Method of Finite Element Tearing and Interconnecting and its Parallel Solution Algorithm.
+International Journal for Numerical Methods in Engineering. vol 32, 1205-1227.
 1991.

+[3] : Farhat, C., Mandel, J., and Roux, F.X.
+Optimal convergence properties of the FETI domain decomposition method.
+Computer Methods in Applied Mechanics and Engineering. vol 115, 365-385.
+1994.